Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 A range of reasons are contributing to this growth.
 - The communications revolution: more people have increasing access to communications devices such as mobile phones - increasingly being "required" in countries in the global south, and the internet and social media allow potential migrants to see and get a feel for their destination, whilst migrants already living in new destinations can create increasing links with the origin country and encourage further growth.
 Thanks to this, there is less of a "culture shock" and it allows people to remain connected to their home lives
+- New source and destination areas.
+Economies such as the UAE and Gulf nations have looked to diversify and build a new economy, requiring millions of workers and

-Compared to the 83% employment rates of intra-regional migration, those coming into the UK from outside the EEA only have employment rates of 68% -
+Compared to the 83% employment rates of intra-regional migration, those coming into the UK from outside the EEA only have employment rates of 68% - the lowest of all groups, natives included.

 ## Consequences of migration
 When I say "consequences", this includes both positive and negative factors.
 For example, migration creates both stability whilst also may increase inequalities.